erik-norlin/Structure-From-Motion/README.md

 - `main.py`
 - `pipeline.py`

-Run the software with `main.py -dataset=<dataset> -T_robust`.
-Use the `-dataset` flag to specify the dataset (an integer), and `-T_robust` as an optional flag for robust translation estimation.
+Run the software with `main.py -dataset=<dataset>`.
+Use the `-dataset` flag to specify the dataset (an integer).

 ## Reconstruction Results

 Reconstructions for each dataset before and after LM optimization are available in the repository.
 The reconstructions visually improve after optimization, aligning point clouds more accurately.
-For each dataset, the reconstructions with non-robust translations generally show better results after LM optimization compared to reconstructions with robust translations.
 The following is an example of how this software can reconstruct structure from motion.

 This sequence of images (dataset 3)
 ![](https://github.com/erik-norlin/Structure-From-Motion/blob/main/reconstruction-plots/dataset_3_joined.png?raw=true)